kevinjaypatel/storage-size-generator/README.md

 # Lazy Evaluation in C#

 This program uses generators in C# for iterating through a sequence of files.
 By using lazy evaluation, the programmer is able to preserve memory and modularize code by separating logic in different functions.
-Ultimately, this program takes two inputs from the command line respectively:
+This program takes two inputs from the command line respectively:

 * path of a directory
 * name of an output file